awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 ```
 $ sudo apt-get install libssl-dev libcurl4-openssl-dev liblog4cplus-dev libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev gstreamer1.0-plugins-base-apps gstreamer1.0-plugins-bad gstreamer1.0-plugins-good gstreamer1.0-plugins-ugly gstreamer1.0-tools
 ```
+### Setup desired log level:
+Set up the desired log level.
+The log levels currently available with `log4cplus` are:
+1. `TRACE`
+2. `DEBUG`
+3. `INFO`
+4. `WARN`
+5. `ERROR`
+6. `FATAL`

+To set a log level, update the log level value [here](https://github.com/awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/blob/master/samples/kvs_log_configuration#L1)

+Note: The default log level is `DEBUG`

 #### Cross-Compilation
 If you wish to cross-compile `CC` and `CXX` are respected when building the library and all its dependencies.
-See our [.travis.yml](.travis.yml) for an example of this.
+See our [ci.yml](https://github.com/awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/blob/develop/.github/workflows/ci.yml) for an example of this.
 Every commit is cross compiled to ensure that it continues to work.
+Please note that GStreamer is not cross-compiled as a part of the cross-compilation of the KVS-SDK, customers will have to cross-compile it separately.

 #### CMake Arguments